manuelbieh/react-book/introduction/off-to-the-deep-end.md

 class HelloWorld
 ```

 Here, we are giving a name to a child component.
-We have named our first component **HelloWorld.** You can name your components anything you like, but there is one rule to keep in mind: React components start with a capital letter.
-Using helloWorld as your component name would not be valid, HELLOWORLD, however, would be — albeit very rarely seen in the wild.
+We have named our first component **HelloWorld.** We can name our components anything we like, but there is one rule to keep in mind: React components start with a capital letter.
+Using helloWorld as a component name would not be valid, HELLOWORLD, however, would be — albeit very rarely seen in the wild.

-Naming your components follows the **UpperCamelCase** convention.
-It is not unusual to have long, self-explanatory names for your components — **UserNotificationView** is an entirely normal name, for example.
+Naming components follows the **UpperCamelCase** convention.
+It is not unusual to have long, self-explanatory names for our components — **UserNotificationView** is an entirely normal name, for example.

 ```jsx
 extends React.Component
 ```

-With this snippet, we're extending the internal React class `React.Component`.
+With this snippet, we are extending the internal React class `React.Component`.
 This transforms our own class into a component that we can use in React.
 Apart from `React.Component` there is also a `React.PureComponent` and a so-called _Functional component_.
 This is simply a JavaScript function that follows a particular pattern.
 We are going to look at both of these at a later stage, for now we can neglect them.

 ```jsx
 render()